dcm4che-dockerfiles/slapd-dcm4chee/README.md

 This is the Application Entity title of the device referenced in default scheduled station configured in the archive device which is used  as a fallback option for populating the Scheduled Station AE title in the Modality Worklist attributes when HL7 order messages are received by the archive.
 Default value is `SCHEDULEDSTATION`.

+### `SKIP_INIT_CONFIG`

+This allows the user to skip the default initial configuration (required by archive device) in LDAP startup.
+Default value is set to `false`.

+### `IMPORT_LDIF`

+This allows user to specify space separated customized ldif files, should the user wish to set the above environment variable SKIP_INIT_CONFIG to true.
+No default value is set.